 Deanne Macdonald | June 16th, 2021

-Wouldn’t it be great if we had a Fairy Godmother who could wave a magic wand and turn a garden gnome into a rocket ship that would take us to the stars?
+Wouldn’t it be great if we could wave a magic wand and our enterprise would suddenly turn into a model of efficiency and profitability?
 Well, we don’t, so it has to be done the “old-fashioned way” with engineering, know-how and just plain hard work.

 Manufacturing is complex.
 Your company is also complex, and probably has unique processes that make a 100% out of the box solution unfeasible at best.
 All of these things need to be taken into account when implementing your ERP.

 At the start of an ERP implementation, much of what is going to happen is a bit of a mystery.
 At LogicData, we not only have expert implementation consultants, we also have a very specific implementation process that we developed over three decades of successful implementation.
 This includes Conference Room Piloting, training, and a post implementation review, to name just a few of the components.

 In an effort to help you understand what an ERP implementation actually entails, here are the steps you will be undertaking in your ERP implementation (link here).

 During this step we get familiar with the key players of your team and gain the knowledge we need to plan an implementation that fits your needs.
 Our professional services manager and an application consultant will come on-site to conduct interviews, discuss how you use your current system, how it can be improved upon, or how we can fit your current processes into SyteLine.